csmart/ansible-role-virt-infra/README.md

 too tricky.
 Having said that, the playbook is quite specific.

 There are some tasks which can only be run on the KVM host and others in a specific order.
-Some of the tasks need to be looped through with play_hosts but only run once and delegated to the KVM host, like updating _/etc/hosts_ and _~/.ssh/config_ on KVM host.
-Doing it this way avoids running in serial, which is messy.

-This code will also help by running a bunch of validation checks on the KVM host and for your guest configs to try to catch anything that's not right.
+This code will help by running a bunch of validation checks on the KVM host and for your guest configs to try to catch anything that's not right.

 Here is an example playbook _virt-infra.yml_ which calls the role.